Excruciating pain occurs on one side of the head, causing the nostril and the eye on that side to water.

 Cluster headaches can also be aborted by stimulating the vagus nerve Stimulation of the vagus nerve In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more (the 10th cranial nerve Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more ), which carries electrical impulses between (to and from) the brain and various parts of the head, neck, and trunk.
 Vagus nerve stimulation can be done noninvasively (that is, without an incision in the skin or the insertion of an instrument into the body).
 To do so, people place a handheld device over the place on the neck where they can feel a pulse.
 This device sends a mild electrical current through the skin to activate the vagus nerve from outside the body.
 The current travels along the vagus nerve back to the brain and helps control the pain.

 Preventing cluster headaches

-Because cluster headaches are so severe, frequent, and incapacitating, people who have them are given drugs to prevent them.
-These drugs include
+Because cluster headaches are so severe, frequent, and incapacitating, people who have them are given medications to prevent them.
+These medications include

 Prednisone, a corticosteroid given by mouth